 There is a story of a gentleman who went for an interview and in the course of the interview, he wanted to prompt the interviewer to repeat a certain question.
 Instead of saying “pardon me sir I did not hear your question well”, this gentleman rather said “Sir, you say weitin?”

-First of, know that there are cultural differences between us Africans, and the westerners.
-Don’t believe everything you watch in Hollywood movies because they’re simply movies.
+First of all, know that there are cultural differences between us Africans and the westerners.
+Don’t believe everything you watch in movies because they’re simply movies.
 Moreover, we are just culturally different and what is acceptable over there, may not be so cool here.
 99% of the time you will be denied a job if you attend an interview with piercings in your nose, tongue or ears (in the case of men).
 The simple reason is this; those body art and accessories are associated with certain stereotypes in our society.

-For example, assuming you find yourself in a crime scene and you’re the only person wearing Rasta hair and covered in tattoos, you will likely be whisked away by the Police within the blink of an eye.
+For example, assuming you find yourself in a crime scene and you’re the only person with unkept hair and covered in tattoos, you will likely be whisked away by the Police within the blink of an eye.
 It’s the same for an interview room.
 You immediately become the most unqualified person once you appear with these things on.
-If you find it absolutely necessary wear them, then have them in places you can cover up.
+If you find it absolutely necessary to wear them, then have them in places you can cover up.

 However, there are certain exceptions to this rule.
 The entertainment or creative arts industries, by their very nature, actually embrace creativity, differentiation and unique personal branding.
 Unless you want to join this industry, do not take the chances.
 Our corporate world is still very conservative and not open to certain lifestyles.